vipul2802/o365hq.com/content/services/Free Office 365 Security Assessment.md

 not enabled by default.
 Some of them are very powerful and free, like a basic level of MFA.
 Some will require an additional license.

-With the Free Office 365 Security Assessment service, IT Partner will connect to your Office 365 tenant and use tools like Secure Score, Azure AD, and PowerShell to generate a security report that will reflect your current situation and contain a prioritized list of recommendations on how to increase your data security, control, and protection.
+With the Free Microsoft 365 Security Assessment service, IT Partner will connect to your Microsoft 365 tenant and use tools like Secure Score, Azure AD, and PowerShell to generate a security report that will reflect your current situation and contain a prioritized list of recommendations on how to increase your data security, control, and protection.